 A NATION, THEIR NATURE AND HISTORY

-The Karens are much more than a national minority.
+The Karen are much more than a ethnic minority.
 We are a nation with a population of around 8-10 million, having all essential qualities of a nation.
 We have our own history, our own language, our own culture, our own land of settlement and our own economic system of life.
-By nature the Karens are simple, quite, unassuming and peace living people, who uphold the high moral qualities of honesty, purity, brotherly love, co-operative living and loyalty, and are devout in their religious beliefs.
+By nature the Karen are simple, quiet, unassuming and peace living people, who uphold the high moral qualities of honesty, purity, brotherly love, co-operative living and loyalty, and are devout in their religious beliefs.

 In 1881 the Karen formed the Karen National Association (KNA) “Daw K’Lu” led by Dr T. Thanbyah, five years before Britain had full control of Burma.
 Its principal aims were to promote and unify Karen identity, leadership, education and writing and to bring about the social and economic advancement of the Karen people.
 The agenda of a meeting held in late 1885 gives indication of the influence the KNA was to have on Karen nationalism through to the present day and its sense of loyalty to the British colonial government at the time.

 Under the KNA banner, Karen were armed by the British and fought alongside them in the final Anglo-Burmese War and both World Wars.
 In 1923, the KNA lobbied for Karen to be elected to the newly formed Legislative Council whereby the British recognised partial home rule.
 Dr. T. Thanbyah was among the first Karen to be elected to this Council and at the time, the Karen were the only ethnic nationality besides the Burmans to be appointed.
 In the latter half of the 1920s, KNA President, Dr. San C Po, began lobbying with members for the creation of a self-governing Karen State under British rule.